-Active vs. Passive Voice: The Complete Guide - The Write Practice
+Active vs. Passive Voice: The Complete Guide

 People sometimes hate country music.

-In each of these sentences, the subject does the action of the verb, and the object of the sentence receives that action.
+In each of these sentences, the subject does or performs the action of the verb, and the object of the sentence receives that action.
 Beth, the subject, does the stubbing.
 Her toe receives the stubbing (and hurts a lot).

-(If this explanation is clear as mud, brush up on subjects and objects here.)
+(If this explanation is confusing, brush up on subjects and objects here.)

 What Is Passive Voice?

-A sentence is in the passive voice when the word that is the recipient of the action is the subject of the sentence.
+A sentence is in the passive voice when the subject receives the action.
+It will feel like the subject is either delayed or missing.

 Let's use the passive voice in our examples from above: